wasm-ecosystem/assemblyscript-unittest-framework/docs/api-documents/options.md

 #### Partial Test Files

-Providing file path to `--testcase`. it can specify a certain group of files for testing.
+Providing file path to `--testcase`, it can specify a certain group of files for testing.

 ::: tip
 `--testcase` can accept multiple file paths.